 The client (Dale Van Heer) has specified that the solution must include Login functionalities, the ability to view any given student’s qualification progress, a list of competencies related to the qualification being studied and their completion status.
 The SRV solution must also include the ability to process a parchment request by a student and generate a competency checklist for a lecturer upon a student achieving a passing grade on all required competencies for his or her qualification.
+Administration functionality must be included in the complete product, allowing administration staff to quickly view a list of students that qualify for a parchment on completion of a given training package.

 Project Goals & Objective